 After the new file is installed, you will find a file named userexample in the /var/spool/cron directory.
 This file is the required crontab file.

-The cron service reads all files in the /var/spool/cron directory and the crontab file in the /etc/crontab directory every minute.
-Therefore, you can use the cron service by configuring the crontab file.
+The cron service reads all files in the /var/spool/cron directory and the /etc/crontab file every minute.
+Therefore, you can use the cron service by configuring the /etc/crontab file.
 A crontab file contains user-specific commands, whereas the /etc/crontab file contains system-wide commands.
-Example /etc/crontab file
+The following is an example of the /etc/crontab file.

 SHELL=/bin/sh PATH=/usr/bin:/usr/sbin:/sbin:/bin:/usr/lib/news/bin MAILTO=root //If an error occurs or data is output, the data is sent to the account by email.
 HOME=/ # run-parts 01 * * * * root run-parts /etc/cron.hourly //Run scripts in the /etc/cron.hourly directory once an hour.
 02 4 * * * root run-parts /etc/cron.daily //Run scripts in the /etc/cron.daily directory once a day.
 22 4 * * 0 root run-parts /etc/cron.weekly //Run scripts in the /etc/cron.weekly directory once a week.
 42 4 1 * * root run-parts /etc/cron.monthly //Run scripts in the /etc/cron.monthly directory once a month.

-If the run-parts parameter is deleted, a script name instead of a directory name is executed.
+If the run-parts parameter is deleted, a script name instead of a directory name is used.

 Suspending/Resuming a Process